hhvm/fbmarkdown/README.md

 There are then several approaches to rendering:
  - instantiate your subclass, and add support for it to a custom renderer
- - instantiate your subclass, and make it implement the `Facebook\Markdown\RenderableAsHTML` interface
+ - instantiate your subclass, and make it implement the `Facebook\Markdown\RenderableAsXHP` interface
+   - Failing that, try the `Facebook\Markdown\RenderableAsHTML` interface.
  - if it could be replaced with several existing inlines, return a `Facebook\Markdown\Inlines\InlineSequence`, then you won't need to extend the renderer.